Pseudo-Hamiltonian neural networks for learning partial differential equations: Analysis of the models and further work

 \subsection{Spatial discretization and training data}

 We will strive to develop PHNN further to make the models discretization invariant.
 For now, we settle with noting that this is already a property of our model in certain cases; a sufficiently well-trained informed PHNN model will be discretization invariant if the involved integrals do not depend on derivatives.
 Of the examples considered in this paper, that applies to the BBM equation, the inviscid Burgers' equation, and the Cahn--Hilliard equation if $\mu=0$ in \eqref{eq:ch}.
-Figure \ref{fig:bbm_grids} shows how the learned BBM system can be discretized and integrated on spatial grids different than where there was training data.
+Figure \ref{fig:bbm_grids} shows how the learned BBM system can be discretized and integrated on spatial grids different from where there was training data.

-For the experiments in the previous section, we generated training data using second order finite difference operators to approximate the spatial derivatives.
-Then we trained our models on the same spatial grid, thus making it possible to learn convolution operators of kernel size three that perfectly captured the operators in the data.
+For the experiments in the Section \ref{sec:experiments}, we generated training data using first and second order finite difference operators to approximate the spatial derivatives.
+For the experiments in subsections \ref{sec:kdv} to \ref{sec:ch}, we further trained our models on the same spatial grid as the data was generated on, thus making it possible to learn convolution operators of kernel size two or three that perfectly capture the operators in the data.
 In a real-world scenario, this is unrealistic, as we would have to deal with discretization of a continuous system in space, as well as in time.
 We chose to disregard this issue in the experiments, to give a clearer comparison between PHNN and the baseline model not clouded by the error from the spatial discretization that would affect both.
-However, we have also tested our models on data generated on a spatial grid of four times as many discretization points, so that the data is generated from a more accurate approximation of the differential operators than possible to capture by the convolution operators.
-As we see in Figure \ref{fig:kdv_remesh}, the PHNN models do appear to work well even with the introduction of approximation error in the spatial discretization.
-A more thorough study of this issue is required to gain understanding of how to best handle the spatial discretization.
+However, for the experiments in Section \ref{sec:kdv_compare} we tested our models on data generated on a spatial grid of four times as many discretization points, to not give the PHNNs and our baseline model an unfair advantage over the other methods.
+In this scenario, the data is generated from a more accurate approximation of the differential operators than what is possible to capture by the convolution operators.
+The results in Section \ref{sec:kdv_compare} indicate that PHNN tackles this challenge better than the baseline model, and we observe the same for the KdV--Burgers equation in Figure \ref{fig:kdv_remesh}.
+The PHNN models do appear to work well even with the introduction of approximation error in the spatial discretization.
+A more thorough study of this issue is required to gain a good understanding of how to best handle the spatial discretization.